LinkedIn is a powerful tool for job search. Being mindful of LinkedIn SEO makes LinkedIn an even more powerful tool.

 Strategically placed, the right keywords elevate your search rankings in LinkedIn’s search engine, increasing your profile’s Search Engine Optimization (SEO) and significantly boosting the likelihood you’ll be found and considered by them.

-Again, along with containing enough of the right keywords in the right places, it’s important that your profile meet their completeness criteria.
+Along with containing enough of the right keywords in the right places, it’s important that your profile contains plenty of content.
+More content = more relevant keywords = better findability

 The content in every section of your LinkedIn profile should contain the most-searched relevant keywords specific to your targets, and support your executive brand and the value you offer them.

-But the content in certain sections – typically those that sit higher on the web page containing your profile – rank higher with LinkedIn’s search algorithm.
+But the content in certain sections – typically those that sit higher on the web page on which your profile sits – rank higher with LinkedIn’s search algorithm.

-For this reason, three of the most important places for SEO on LinkedIn are your name field, professional headline, and job titles.
+Three important places for LinkedIn SEO are your name field, professional headline, and job titles.

 With 2,000 characters at your disposal, the Summary section also needs to be packed with your most brand-reinforcing relevant keywords.